Schedule

 Classes are 2.5 hours long unless otherwise noted.

-The full descriptions can be found in the brochure.
+The full descriptions can be found in the document above.

 Saturday Morning